Total and dark mass from observations of galaxy centers with Machine Learning: Results

 The immediate impression is a very good qualitative consistency of the \mlaall\ predictions with the dynamical estimates.
-The $R^2\gsim$0.8 in all cases except for the DSAMI sample, which also shows a MAE more than twice larger than the other samples, indicating an exceedingly higher scatter.
-We recall here that the DSAMI sample is fully confined in the low-end of the mass range covered by the training sample, in a regions where the scatter of the scaling relations is systematically larger, at the level that the same scaling relations (see e.g. the size-stellar mass relation in Fig. \ref{fig:correlations}) are almost washed away for dETGs.
+The $R^2\gsim$0.8 in all cases except for the DSAMI sample, which also shows an MAE more than twice larger than the other samples, indicating an exceedingly high scatter.
+We recall here that the DSAMI sample is fully confined in the low end of the mass range covered by the training sample, in a region where the scatter of the scaling relations is systematically larger, at the level that the same scaling relations (see, e.g., the size-stellar mass relation in Fig.~\ref{fig:correlations}) are almost washed away for dETGs.
 Despite that, we see that the \mla\ predictions are still nicely aligned around the 1-to-1 relation.
-The $R^2$ values are in all cases smaller than the ones found in the self-predictions for nETGs, LTGs and dETGs, if we use these latter as {\it benchmarks}.
-Looking at Fig. \ref{fig: self-prediction-simu}, bottom row (but also Fig. \ref{fig: self-prediction-simu-N4000} for the balanced training sample), the $R^2$ is smaller by 10\% and 18\%, respectively for the SPIDER and DynPop ETG samples with respect to the nETGs ($R^2\approx 0.96$), by 4\% for the DynPop LTG sample with respect to the self-predictions of the LTGs and by 35\% for the DSAMI sample with respect to the dETGs.
-In this latter case we have included also the ``secondary'' dwarf predictive sample (red dots) to increase the statistics.
-In terms of scatter, both the MAE and the MSE can be between 32\% to 200\% larger than the self-prediction cases in Fig. \ref{fig: self-prediction-simu}, although the maximum absolute values of both estimators (MAE$\lsim0.12$ and MAE$\lsim0.03$, if we exclude the DSAMI sample) is yet reasonably low.
-As comparison, in Fig. \ref{fig: train-simu-pred-real_1}, we show the $\pm0.30$ dex limits, corresponding to the $\sim 2\sigma$ errors of the DynPop estimates, to check that the majority (typically $>95$\%) of the \mla\ predictions are enclosed within these limits, i.e. the outlier fraction is below 5\%.
-We also notice a tiny systematic effect, particularly evident in the \mla\ DynPop ETG estimates, that are $<0.05$ dex underestimated with respect to the corresponding classical estimates, with a tail of outliers below the $-0.30$ dex limit, which also exceed the 5\% expected for an unbiased log-normal distribution.
-We track to this misalignment between the \mla\ predictions and the classical Jeans analysis method of the DynPop sample, most of the more severe degradation (i.e. 18\%) of the $R^2$ with respect to the self-predictions, discussed above.
-Indeed, if we just artificially compensate for this small offset (i.e. by adding +0.05dex to the \mla\ predictions) the $R^2$ would become 0.8309 and 0.916 for the DynPop ETG and LTGs, respectively, i.e. perfectly in line with the SPIDER predictions.
+The $R^2$ values are in all cases smaller than the ones found in the self-predictions for nETGs, LTGs, and dETGs, if we use these latter as benchmarks.
+Looking at Fig.~\ref{fig: self-prediction-simu}, bottom row (but also Fig.~\ref{fig: self-prediction-simu-N4000} for the balanced training sample), the $R^2$ is smaller by 10\% and 18\%, respectively for the SPIDER and DynPop ETG samples with respect to the nETGs ($R^2\approx 0.96$), by 4\% for the DynPop LTG sample with respect to the self-predictions of the LTGs and by 35\% for the DSAMI sample with respect to the dETGs.
+In this latter case, we have included also the ``secondary'' dwarf predictive sample (red dots) to increase the statistics.
+In terms of scatter, both the MAE and the MSE can be between 32\% to 200\% larger than the self-prediction cases in Fig.~\ref{fig: self-prediction-simu}, although the maximum absolute values of both estimators (MAE$\lsim0.12$ and MAE$\lsim0.03$, if we exclude the DSAMI sample) is yet reasonably low.
+As comparison, in Fig.~\ref{fig: train-simu-pred-real_1}, we show the $\pm0.30$ dex limits, corresponding to the $\sim 2\sigma$ errors of the DynPop estimates, to check that the majority (typically $>95$\%) of the \mla\ predictions are enclosed within these limits (i.e., the outlier fraction is below 5\%).
+We also notice a small systematic effect, more evident in the \mla\ DynPop ETG estimates, that are 0.07 dex underestimated with respect to the corresponding classical estimates, with a tail of outliers below the $-0.30$ dex limit, which also exceeds the 5\% expected for an unbiased log-normal distribution.
+We track this misalignment between the \mla\ predictions and the classical Jeans analysis method of the DynPop sample, most of the more severe degradation (i.e., 18\%) of the $R^2$ with respect to the self-predictions, discussed above.
+Indeed, if we just artificially compensate for this small offset (i.e., by adding +0.07 dex to the \mla\ predictions) the $R^2$ would become 0.837 for DynPop ETGs, showing an improvement of 6\%.
 We will discuss more quantitatively the robustness of these results in \S\ref{sec:robustness} and \S\ref{sec:systematics}.
 Here we just anticipate that 1) the mentioned offsets seem statistically insignificant, as they are well within the scatter and 2) they partially come from the different definitions of the 3D structural quantities, which are difficult to align even between the observational samples.